 2. Understand your target audience

-Yes, part of the point of putting together a winning content strategy in the first place is to impress Google and rocket your site to the top of the SERPs.
+Yes, part of the point of putting together a winning content strategy is to impress Google and rank your site highly in the SERPs.

 But it’s crucial to keep in mind that Google’s algorithm is designed to deliver search results that real people are looking for.

-That said, content that resonates with Google is always going to be content that also registers with living, breathing people looking for information and answers to their burning questions.
+Therefore, content that resonates with Google is always going to be content that also resonates with real people looking for information and answers to their burning questions.
 So get to know your audience inside-out.